Manpage logo

 $BLENDER_USER_DATAFILES Directory for user data files (icons, translations, ..).

-$BLENDER_SYSTEM_PYTHON Directory for system Python libraries.
+$BLENDER_SYSTEM_PYTHON Directory to replace bundled Python libraries.

-$TMP or $TMPDIR Store temporary files here.
+$TMPDIR Store temporary files here (UNIX Systems).

 SEE ALSO